 3.1 The provision of our legal services may involve regulated activities relating to investments within the meaning of the Financial Services and Markets Act 2000.
 Hartley Bain Limited is not authorized by the Financial Conduct Authority, but we are able in certain circumstances to offer a limited range of financial services to clients if they are an incidental part of a legal service we have been engaged to provide because we are authorized and regulated by the OISC.

 4. Client engagement

-4.1 No client-lawyer relationship between you and Hartley Bain Solicitors is created by your use of this website.
-The only way to become a client of Hartley Bain Solicitors is through a mutual agreement in writing after we have completed our standard new client take on procedures.
-No responsibility is assumed and no liability is accepted for information supplied or services rendered to someone who is not a client of the firm, unless in writing we have expressly agreed otherwise.
+4.1 No client-lawyer relationship between you and Hartley Bain Limited is created by your use of this website.
+The only way to become a client of Hartley Bain Limited is through a mutual agreement in writing after we have completed our standard new client take on procedures.
+No responsibility is assumed and no liability is accepted for information supplied or services rendered to someone who is not a client of the firm unless in writing we have expressly agreed otherwise.
 If you are interested in becoming a client, please contact us so that we can determine whether your matter is one with which we can assist you.